 Spring week programmes vary by firm, but in general, they will provide you with a first-hand overview into your industry and division of choice.
 Therefore, if you are unsure whether a career in finance or professional services is for you, or if you struggle to choose between the different divisions within these industries, attending a spring week offers the perfect opportunity to help you decide.

 Spring weeks are by far the best but not only way to gain a penultimate-year internship, which further leads to a full-time graduate position.

 As a fresher at UCL, it may seem too early to choose a career path, let alone submit internship applications within your first months on campus.
-However, the reality of the finance industry means that if you would like to work in the sector post-graduation, attending a Spring Week should be at the top of your priority list.
+However, the competitive reality of finance and professional service roles means that if you would like to work in these sectors post-graduation, attending a spring week should top your priority list.

 Although the allure of a career in the technology sector is rising, investment banking and S&T (sales and trading) remain still the most selective and competitive career paths for university students.
 Attending a Spring Week can be the perfect opportunity to explore an interest in this industry, as well as positioning yourself for the best chances to enter these sectors.
 Participating in the mentorship programme increases your odds of landing a Spring Week!

 Following the success of our inaugural Summer Mentorship Scheme in 2017, we are delighted to expand the programme in 2018.
 If you are a penultimate-year student interested in summer internships within finance or professional services, this scheme will help you secure your dream internship and convert it into your dream job.

 Summer internships are 10-week-long programmes aimed at penultimate-year students.
 Usually held in the UK between June and September, these programmes often take place within a more specific division or desk than spring weeks.
 The aim of a summer internship is to help you and the firm assess your suitability to return for a graduate role at the specific desk.